-Why Mango is our National fruit
+Why Mango is India's National Fruit

 Mango is the National Fruit of India.
 Depicted as the Food of the Gods in the holy Vedas.